 On the other hand, if an IPSP is produced together with the two EPSPs, it could prevent the membrane potential from reaching the threshold and prevent the neuron from activating an action potential.
 These are examples of spatial addition.

-What about the temporary sum?
+What about the provisional sum?

-A key point is that postsynaptic potentials are not instantaneous: instead, they last a bit before they dissipate.
+The critical point is that postsynaptic potentials are not instantaneous: instead, they last a bit before they dissipate.

 If a presynaptic neuron fires rapidly twice in a row, causing two EPSPs, the second EPSP can arrive before the first has dissipated, knocking the membrane potential above the threshold.
 This is an example of a temporary addition.